 Whether our clients are investors who have been defrauded by a business during a securities transaction or large corporations that lost money to fraudulent buyers, our attorneys will review each governance case, class action opt-out, derivative suit, or corporate proxy contest during the consultation, and we will advise clients of the merits of their case.

-In addition to counseling our clients on matters related to securities regulation and corporate governance, SFMS has litigated complex cases involving directors and officers in federal and state courts across the country.
-SFMS has also served as lead counsel in several securities class actions and other corporate governance matters.
+In addition to counseling our clients on matters related to securities regulation and corporate governance, Miller Shah has litigated complex cases involving directors and officers in federal and state courts across the country.
+Miller Shah has also served as lead counsel in several securities class actions and other corporate governance matters.